galgantar/standard-deviants/index.markdown

 - `subreddit_subscribers` (number of subscribers to source subreddit)

 ## Secret Ingredient - Virality
 For the first time in history, we  reveal the top secret of our trade.
 This is truly the ingredient that will make your stew irresistible to all your friends (and enemies) alike.
 It is something you can only make yourself; it is not sold by any gypsies in any markets anywhere in the world.
 This ingredient is virality.
-More particularly, _virality relative score per subscriber_ (`virality_rss`) And the secret formula to make this metric is as follows: <br><br>
+More particularly, _relative virality score per subscriber_ (`virality_rss`) And the secret formula to make this metric is as follows: <br><br>
-`virality_rss` = `score` / (`subreddit_subscribers` + 1) * 10000 <br><br>
+TO-DO FIX THIS: `virality_rss` = `score` / (`subreddit_subscribers` + 1) * 10000 <br><br>
 What makes this metric so special is that is really captures the essence of what it is to be viral in a given community.
-With the denominator being subreddit_subscribers, the virality standard accounts for the size of the subreddit in which the post originates.
+With the denominator containing subreddit_subscribers, the virality standard accounts for the size of the subreddit in which the post originates.
 To be considered viral in a bigger community, a bigger score is needed, and virality is not penalized if the community itself is smaller.
 Ultimately, virality adapts to any dish and is always in perfect proportion.

 ## Kitchen Organization - Community detection